-Click or tap here to enter text. acknowledges that safety and security is a shared responsibility among the entire community.
-To facilitate active involvement in safety and security from all stakeholders, especially staff and students, Click or tap here to enter text. encourages the Department of Homeland Security "If You See Something, Say Something" mindset by delivering messaging and posters around all schools that encourage the reporting of anything that does not look, feel, or sound right.
-The Click or tap here to enter text. also acknowledges that some individuals may wish to report suspicious, criminal, or bullying behavior without identifying themselves, so anonymous reporting options are made available: Click or tap here to enter text. (i.e., Safe2Talk, Stoplt!, or other reporting system(s)).
+[School Division] acknowledges that safety and security is a shared responsibility among the entire community.
+To facilitate active involvement in safety and security from all stakeholders, especially staff and students, [School Division] encourages the Department of Homeland Security "If You See Something, Say Something"2 mindset by delivering messaging and posters around all schools that encourage the reporting of anything that does not look, feel, or sound right.
+The [School Division] also acknowledges that some individuals may wish to report suspicious, criminal, or bullying behavior without identifying themselves, so anonymous reporting options are made available: [Safe2Talk, Stoplt!, or other reporting system(s)].